wasmCloud/wasmcloud.com/docs/cli/dev.md

 description: "wash dev command reference"
 ---

-Starts a local dev loop for an component.
+Starts a local dev loop for a component.
 Takes a local `wasmcloud.toml` file to deploy the sepcified component and accepts a host ID to specify the host to deploy on.
 This is an experimental feature and needs `--experimental` flag to run.

 ### Usage
 ```